bibby/gd-rpc/README.md

-gd-rpc
+gd-rpc-threaded
 ======

-Web requests in GDScript for [Godot game engine](github.com/okamstudio/godot).
+Threaded Web requests in GDScript for [Godot game engine](github.com/okamstudio/godot).

 ## Installation
 *rpc* and *rpcresponse* are [GDScript](https://github.com/okamstudio/godot/wiki/gdscript)s, so you need only drop into your Godot project's resourse location.
 They are standalone classes; They do inherit from a built-in type.